OEDevelopement/MLOPs/README.md

 ## 📋 Prerequisites

 - Docker and Docker Compose
-- Azure CLI
+- Azure CLI (only for recreating Azure Deployment)
-- GitHub account for CI/CD
+- GitHub account for CI/CD (will only work until 23.03.2025 due to the expiry of the Azure subscription)
 - Python 3.9+

 ## 🔧 Installation